meltano/meltano/docs/src/handbook/operations/README.md

 > Asynchronous communication is the practice of communicating and moving projects forward without requiring stakeholders to be available at the same time.

 Asynchronous communication demonstrates consideration for team members across time zones and enables us to travel outside of our usual time zone or structure our day around commitments at home or in our community.
 We practice asynchronous communication by recording meetings, using GitLab Issues and Merge Requests rather than texts, calls, or Slack messages, and being sensitive to local holidays and vacation statuses.
 We also place an emphasis on ensuring that conclusions of offline conversations are written down.
 All of these actions ensure that team members are not pressured to be online outside of their working hours.
+Embracing asynchronous communication and learning to use it effectively requires a mental shift.
+This can feel unusual or even uncomfortable for those who come from a colocated environment, where in-person meetings and communiques are the norm.

 ### In practice

-1. Always communicate with empathy and kindness.
 1. Aim to respond to mentions other than FYIs within 3 business days.
 If you are unable to fulfill a specific request during that time, respond to the mention and indicate when you'll have an answer.
 1. If you're behind on responding to notifications and expect to miss a deadline for any new mentions (until you're caught up), please inform the team in the Kickoff, and ask that urgent requests be sent to you via Slack DM and include the issue/MR link.
 1. Use direct language when communicating.
 If you want someone to take action, directly tell them what's required, and when you need an answer, and whether there is urgency.
 Also indicate whether something is a "must have" or "nice to have" when asking for collaboration.